Larry Weber – Staff Writer

 Okay, you are probably rolling your eyes by now saying to your yourself “this guy is nuts”.
 “How am I going to cut $12,000 a year from my budget.”
 Don’t give up so easily!
 Have a little faith.
 You’ll get there.

-Keep reading resources like http://moneysmartfamily.com/ for ways to cut expenses.
+Keep reading resources like https://moneysmartfamily.com/ and take a look at their budget system – it’s a great way to manage your spending and cut expenses.
 Steve and Annette Economides are your retirement acceleration source.

 Here’s A More Reasonable Goal for Savings This Year